data Security policy

 Purpose

 Clinical Pathways’ data security policy outlines our guidelines and best practices for preserving the security of our data and technology infrastructure.
 Relying on technology to collect, store, and manage information increases vulnerability to security threats.
 Inappropriate use could lead to unauthorized disclosure, alteration, or destruction of our data.
 For this reason, we have implemented security measures and instructions that may help mitigate security risks.
-This policy in no way removes the obligation for each individual to use their judgement in accessing and using electronic data.
+This policy in no way removes the obligation for each individual to use their judgment in accessing and using electronic data.

 Scope